justinj/bifocal/README.md

 ###`fromPathImmutable(...path)`

-// Like fromPath, but for collections from immutableJS.
+Like fromPath, but for collections from [ImmutableJS](https://github.com/facebook/immutable-js).

 ##Extra Stuff